Nicatio/Densenet/mxnet/README.md

-# Mxnet implementation for DenseNet
+# MXNet implementation for DenseNet

 This repository contains the code for [Densely Connected Convolutional Networks](http://arxiv.org/abs/1608.06993).